ianrenton/ianrenton.com/_planesailing/2021-06-24-aprs-receiver.markdown

 slug: aprs-receiver
 ---

 With the project initially being to extend my older ADS-B aircraft tracker into a combined tracker for AIS-equipped ships as well, the next step was to additionally support tracking of land-based contacts using APRS.
-The screenshot below shows the level of tracking that should be achievable, but that was on a good day&mdash;APRS reception at my location seems quite intermittent, and the slow rate of packet reception some days means that integration into Plane/Sailing is a slow process.
+The screenshot below shows the level of tracking that is achievable on a good day, but as you may be able to make out from the map, the majority of contacts there were through Digipeaters MB7UG and F8KGJ&mdash;so if the RF path doesn't allow me to see either of those on any given day, tracking capability is much more limited.

 ![APRS data displayed on a PC](/hardware/planesailing/aprs.png){: .center}
 *APRS data on a PC, using SDR#, Direwolf and APRSISCE32*